 WHAT?
 WHY?
 DONE?
 ACTION NEEDED IN MY WORKPLACE Carry out an Equality Audit of the workforce using eg. the sample form after this checklist To highlight eg. concentration of women in lower grades, lack of progression of black workers, lack of disabled workers VX Bargain for Facilities and Paid release for Union Equality Reps and campaign with government for statutory rights for union equality reps To strengthen the skills, knowledge and capabilities of the union in advancing equality; to ensure the union has specialist equality support and time Bargaining for 100% income for family leave and campaigning with government for this as of right Family friendly policies are a way towards eradicating poverty.
-Loss of income at this time leads to hardship longterm Eliminating unfair wage rates eg. on grounds of age, gender, ethnic origin, nationality Unequal pay rates are divisive and can be unlawful
+Loss of income at this time leads to hardship long- term Eliminating unfair wage rates eg. on grounds of age, gender, ethnic origin, nationality Unequal pay rates are divisive and can be unlawful

-Ensuring the National Minimum Wage is achieved and improved on Campaigning with government for an increase in the National Minimum Wage Some workers are unlawfully paid below the NMW eg non-unionised workplaces, migrant domestic workers and homeworkers.
-Eliminating low pay is a win for Equalities Training included as a collective bargaining issue Fully funded training with paid time-off and monitoring who receives training for all Access to training for all, or lack of it, can have a big impact on pay.
-Parttime, agency and older workers particularly lose out on training Negotiating reasonable adjustments without loss of pay and with clear procedures to check this Disabled workers have the right to reasonable adjustments to get and keep a job.
-This should not be at the expense of previous pay rates Check women's pay and equality There is a gender pay gap in most workplaces Check black and Asian ethnic minority workers' pay and equality BAEM workers are mostly under-represented in higher grades Check young men and young women's pay Unfair age rates exist in many workplaces Check older workers' pay Poverty in retirement mean more older workers at work facing discrimination Check disabled workers' pay and equality Disabled workers are more likely to be low paid Check LGBT+ workers' pay and equality Discrimination can result in different level of wages and welfare Check migrant workers' pay Migrant worker Agencies are discriminating, including in basic rates, housing, travel, Tax and NI Check agency workers' pay A two-tier workforce is bad for everyone Check ex-offenders' pay Discrimination is unlawful
+Ensuring the National Minimum Wage is achieved and improved on Campaigning with government for an increase in the National Minimum Wage Some workers are unlawfully paid belo NMW eg non-unionis workplaces, migrant domestic workers ar homeworkers.
+Elimis low pay is a win for Equalities Training included as a collective bargaining issue Fully funded training with paid time-off and monitoring who receives training for all Access to training for or lack of it, can hav big impact on pay.
+P time, agency and ol workers particularly out on training Negotiating reasonable adjustments without loss of pay and with clear procedures to check this Disabled workers ha the right to reasona adjustments to get keep a job.
+This sho not be at the expen previous pay rates Check women's pay and equality There is a gender pa in most workplaces Check black and Asian ethnic minority workers' pay and equality BAEM workers are r under-represented higher grades Check young men and young women's pay Unfair age rates exi in many workplaces Check older workers' pay Poverty in retireme mean more older we at work facing discrimination Check disabled workers' pay and equality Disabled workers an likely to be low paic Check LGBT+ workers' pay and equality Discrimination can in different level of and welfare Check migrant workers' pay Migrant worker Agencies are discriminating, including in basic rates, housing, trav Tax and NI Check agency workers' A two-tier workford pay bad for everyone